Noel Synnott

-However two years later he made a comeback for Waterford United where he scored an own goal in the FAI Cup Final in 1986 against Rovers.
-As Rovers had won the League again this final appearance had qualified the Blues for the UEFA Cup Winners' Cup where Noel scored against FC Girondins de Bordeaux in September 1986.
-Consequently, finishing top goalscorer for Waterford Utd. that year in European competition !
+However, two years later, he made a comeback for Waterford United where he scored an own goal in the FAI Cup Final in 1986 against Rovers.
+As Rovers had won the League again, this final appearance had qualified the Blues for the UEFA Cup Winners' Cup where Noel scored against FC Girondins de Bordeaux in September 1986, and went on to finish as top goalscorer for Waterford United that season in European competition.

-In August 1988 Synnott once again appeared in The Hoops in a Leinster Senior Cup (association football) tie.
+In August 1988, Synnott once again appeared for The Hoops in a Leinster Senior Cup tie.

-After his playing career ended he served as manager of Kilkenny City F.C. for the 1991–92 season and Shamrock Rovers for a brief period in 2004.
+After his playing career ended, he served as manager of Kilkenny City for the 1991–92 season and Shamrock Rovers for a brief period in 2004.

-He now works as a Taxi Driver specialising in driving members of the popular Leeds United forum WACCOE.com to their desired destination.
+He now works as a taxi driver specialising in driving members of the popular Leeds United forum WACCOE.com to their desired destination.
 Noel has gone on to star in a number of television advertisements.